 Ignoring Risk Management

 Effective risk management is essential to long-term success in forex trading.
 Beginners often neglect this aspect, risking more money than they can afford to lose on a single trade.
 A common rule of thumb is to risk no more than 1-2% of your trading capital on any given trade.
 Using stop-loss orders can help you limit potential losses and protect your investment.
+Consistently applying risk management strategies can prevent small losses from escalating into significant setbacks.

 Chasing Losses

 The urge to recover lost money quickly can lead beginners to chase losses, often resulting in even greater losses.
-This behavior, known as “revenge trading,” is driven by emotion rather than rational decision-making.
+This behaviour, known as “revenge trading,” is driven by emotion rather than rational decision-making.
 It’s essential to accept losses as part of the trading process and avoid making impulsive trades to recoup losses.
-Taking a break and analyzing what went wrong can provide valuable insights and help improve your future trades.
+Taking a break and analysing what went wrong can provide valuable insights and help improve your future trades.

 Overtrading